TongchengOpenSource/smart-doc/README.md

-  "serverUrl": "http://127.0.0.1", // Set the server address, not required "isStrict": false, // whether to enable strict mode "allInOne": true, // whether to merge documents into one file, generally recommended as true "outPath": "D: // md2", // Specify the output path of the document "coverOld": true, // Whether to overwrite old files, mainly used for mardown file overwrite "packageFilters": "", // controller package filtering, multiple package names separated by commas "md5EncryptedHtmlName": false, // only used if each controller generates an html file
+  "serverUrl": "http://127.0.0.1", // Set the server address, not required "isStrict": false, // whether to enable strict mode "allInOne": true, // whether to merge documents into one file, generally recommended as true "outPath": "src/main/resources/static/doc", // Specify the output path of the document "coverOld": true, // Whether to overwrite old files, mainly used for mardown file overwrite "packageFilters": "", // controller package filtering, multiple package names separated by commas "md5EncryptedHtmlName": false, // only used if each controller generates an html file